 The dollar values reported above do not include forecast inflation.

-IPART released its Determination on the maximum prices that Hunter Water can charge customers for water, sewerage and stormwater drainage during the next three years from 1 July 2013 - 30 June 2016.
+IPART released its Determination on the maximum prices that Hunter Water can charge customers for water, sewerage and stormwater drainage during the next four years from 1 July 2017 - 30 June 2020.